knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Locker >
 ```

-If you take a look at all the folders directly available to you, you may find folders such as Physics, Chemistry, History, Math, English, Ethics, so on and so forth.
-At the Locker level, you are not able to access the Quiz 1.
+If you look at all the folders directly available to you, you may find folders such as Physics, Chemistry, History, Math, English, Ethics, so on and so forth.
+At the Locker level, you cannot access Quiz 1.

 In order to get to the quiz, you will have to, one by one, go through the folders as follows: